wp-plugins/form-maker/readme.txt

 -Unlimited fields of the Form Maker(*commercial version*), 5 fields (*free version*)
 -Custom CSS and Java script in your form
--Includes additional attributes, where you can customize the specific properties for the fields of the form using Java Script.
+-Includes additional attributes for each element of the form, where you can customize the specific properties for the fields of the form using Java Script.
--Ability to receive the filled forms on defined emails, the submitted information also could be sent to the submitter (parameter)
+-Ability to receive the filled forms on defined emails, the submitted information also could be sent to the submitter of the form(parameter)
 -Ability to create menu items and connect with the form
--[WordPress Form Creator](http://web-dorado.com/products/wordpress-form.html) integrated with the standard WordPress editor
+-WordPress Form Maker integrated with the standard WordPress editor
 -Various parameter for every element of the form
 -Data validation during the submitting the form
--Ability to keep the form filled information in the database
--Ability to restrict preferred file extensions in file upload(*commercial version*)
+-Ability to keep the form filled information in the database of the form maker -Ability to restrict preferred file extensions in file upload(*commercial version*)
 -[WordPress Form] Maker(http://web-dorado.com/products/wordpress-form.html) is integrated with Google Maps API(*commercial version*)
 -Field Instructions for the User